Alessia drifted, never quite reaching wakefulness.

 His hand lingered a moment longer, checking the rhythm of her heart beneath her ribs, before he withdrew.

 “M’still here, Stellaki,” she said as she gently tugged Stella to her uninjured side.
+“Y’saved me today.”
+She pressed a kiss to the crown of Stella’s head.
+“Thank you.”

 “Y-you promised stories,” she sniffled, pressing her face against Alessia’s uninjured shoulder.
 “S-so you gotta be okay.
 It’s th’rules.”

-“Well, I wouldn’t wanna break th’rules,” Alessia said softly.
-She placed another kiss on the top of Stella’s head. “‘M sorry I scared you,” she mumbled.
-The words were for Stella, but her gaze went to Odrian and Dionys, including them in the apology.
+“Well, I wouldn’t wanna break the’rules,” Alessia said softly.
+She placed another kiss to the top of Stella’s head. “‘M sorry I scared you,” she mumbled.

-“Next time you plan on dying dramatically—warn us.
+He leaned back on his hands with theatrical arrogance.
+“Next time you plan on dying dramatically–warn us.
 I would have brought snacks.”

-“Besides,” he said with a fond smirk, “you’re only sorry because you lost the chance to brag about stitching yourself up.”
+“Besides, you’re only sorry because you lost the chance to brag about stitching yourself up.”

-“…You should’ve told us sooner, princess.”
+“You should’ve told us sooner, princess.”

 Alessia huffed something that was almost a laugh.